eManifest Regulatory Update - Current Status Outlined

 - Education of stakeholders is key in order to convey that they do not have to submit data that they do not visually see on a package (Marks and Numbers) or shipping document (HS Code).
 The CBSA will educate through the regulatory responses and program outreach.

-- The ?coming into force? date will be communicated through various venues such as emails to current EDI clients and committee members (e.g. BCCC eManifest Sub-Committee), website postings, communiques, etc.
+- The “coming into force” date will be communicated through various venues such as emails to current EDI clients and committee members (e.g. BCCC eManifest Sub-Committee), website postings, communique, etc.

 - The CBSA will continue to work with clients to assist them with compliance with the new requirements.

-As always, Pacific Customs Brokers?
-Border Pro for Carriers, strives to bring the latest updates on cross-border regulations.
-If you have any questions about ACI eManifest, how to register or how it will affect your business, please contact our Border Pro eManifest Team at 855.542.6644 or via email at email@example.com.
+As always, Pacific Customs Brokers' Carrier Assistance, strives to bring the latest updates on cross-border regulations.
+If you have any questions about ACI eManifest, how to register or how it will affect your business, please contact our Border Pro eManifest Team at 855.542.6644 or via email at firstname.lastname@example.org.
 We also welcome your questions regarding ACI eManifest and its implementation in our comments section below.